yukun-dong/how-to/[Document]-Connect-to-an-API-(Preview-Feature).md

 [Axios](https://www.npmjs.com/package/axios) is a popular nodejs package for making http(s) requests.
 You can visit Axios [documentation](https://axios-http.com/docs/example) for more information.

-## Invoke the API in remote environment
-Please add app settings for your hosting environments if you are ready to move your application to the cloud.

-Teams Toolkit only sets up app settings for your local environment to help you debug your code.
-Before you deploy your code to your hosting environments, you need to add necessary app settings to your hosting environments.
+## Deploy your application to Azure

+To deploy your application to Azure, you will need to add the authentication configuration to the application settings for the appropriate environment.
+For example, your API might have different credentials for `dev` and `prod`.
+You can configure Teams Toolkit appropriately based on your environment needs.

+Teams Toolkit only configures your local environment.
 The bootstrapped sample code contains comments that tell you what app settings you need to configure.

-If you're using Azure to host your application, you can visit this [documentation](https://aka.ms/teamsfx-add-appsettings) to learn how to add app settings.

-<p align="right"><a href="#Connect-to-an-API">back to top</a></p>
+This [document](https://aka.ms/teamsfx-add-appsettings) contains more information on adding application settings.

 ## Advanced scenarios

 ### Custom authentication provider

 Besides the authentication provider included in `@microsoft/teamsfx` package, you can also implement your customized authentication provider that implements `AuthProvider` interface and use it in `createApiClient(..)` function:

 ``` ts
 import { AuthProvider } from '@microsoft/teamsfx'